 Conversely, you don’t want the window to be the primary ongoing focus of your bathroom.
 The key here is a balance between alluring design and minimum distraction.
 Aluminium windows do exactly this as they provide a modern, minimalist aesthetic to your bathroom.
 The clean lines, elegant but subtle textures, colours, and the variety of window types provide limitless versatility, allowing to make a feature of them, or allow them to blend away in the background for perfect ambience.

 Types of Aluminium Windows

 Sliding windows are a popular option for bathrooms as they allow plenty of movement and options within small spaces.
-Moving the sections horizontally allows you to circulate air without impeding internal and external space, and light, while simultaneously allowing you make the most of a small opening.
+Moving the sections horizontally allows you to circulate air without impeding internal and external space, and light, while simultaneously allowing you to make the most of a small opening.